 Resisting Total Abstinence.

-Many people in early recovery have a difficult time with the recommendations of total abstinence.
+Many people in early recovery have a difficult time with the recommendation of total abstinence.
 If, for instance, they have gotten into trouble with alcohol, but not with pot, they conclude that they should only abstain from alcohol.
 This is not a sound conclusion for a number of reasons.
-The best decision is to say no to all other drugs (and alcohol) when we choose to recovery fully and completely and become enlightened.
+If we want to recovery fully and become enlightened, the best decision is to abstain from all other drugs (and alcohol).

 i.
-Using anything else (that is not part of a prescribed addiction recovery program i.e. anti-depressant or other psychopharmacology) will set off urges to use the drug of choice.
+Using anything else (that is not part of a prescribed addiction recovery program i.g. anti-depressant or other psychopharmacology) will set off urges to use the drug of choice.

 ii.
 Using other drugs to cope with life got us addicted in the first place.

 iii.
 Using other drugs (or consuming alcohol) will prolong cravings.

 iv.
 Relapse does not start when we pick up our drug of choice.
 It actually starts with our thinking.